Art History Summer University – applications now open!

 Students who are currently in Year 12 and meet this widening participation criteria can apply by completing our online application form.

-If you meet the above requirements, we will consider the following additional criteria when looking at your application:
+If you meet the above requirements, we will consider the following additional criteria when looking at your application – however, there is no order of priority:

 - Students who would be the first in their family to attend university